ClecioJung/aoc23/README.md

 # Advent of Code 2023 Solutions

 This repository contains my solutions to the Advent of Code 2023 challenges.
-I'm using this problems to learn some programming languages such as Rust and Golang.
+I'm using this problems to learn some programming languages such as Rust, Golang, Pascal, etc.

 ## Problems